int-brain-lab/ONE/docs/one_reference.md

 recorded spikes, measured in seconds relative to experiment start, and returned as a 1-dimensional column vector.

-Dataset names have two parts, called the *object* and the *attribute*, which allow encoding of relationships between datasets.
+Dataset names have three parts, called the *object*, *attribute*, and *extension*, which allow encoding of relationships between datasets.
 Datasets with the same object name (e.g. `spikes.times` and `spikes.clusters`) describe multiple attributes of the same object analogously to a database table or data frame (in this example the times and cluster assignments of each spike).
 Datasets with the same object